 - HIV/AIDS Service Locator and Health Services Directory

-- Ask if your employer has an Employee Assistance Program for links to psychosocial support
+- Ask if whether your employer has an Employee Assistance Program with connections to psychosocial support

-- Ask if your employer has Employee Resource Groups for links to social and professional development networks
+- Ask whether your employer has employee resource groups for links to social or professional development networks

 Vocational